lanl-aea/waves/docs/scons_quickstart.rst

 **********************

 While SCons is a powerful build automation tool, it does not come with a built-in visualization feature for displaying your build workflow.
-To address this limitation, the WAVES visualize command can be used.
+To address this limitation, the |PROJECT| :ref:`waves_visualize_cli` command can be used.

 .. code-block::